kanbanyte/sepa/assessments/srs.md

 The system will:
 * Develop a real-time perception system for the cobot to perform pick and place tasks autonomously.
-* Utilize specialized technologies in Computer Vision, Sensors, Robotics, and AI.
+* Utilize specialized technologies in CV, Sensors, Robotics, and AI.
 * The system will require technical software development skills, specifically in C/C++, Python, OpenCV, PyTorch, and Robot Operating System (ROS2).
 * The system should be able to handle various lighting conditions and occlusions to ensure robustness.
 * Implement a state-of-the-art vision system that can pick and place objects autonomously when they are needed.